 Research

-We conducted eight semi-structured interviews with project managers and team leads based in Malmö and Helsingborg.
+We conducted eight semi-structured interviews with project managers and team leads based in southern Sweden.
 Participants were recruited through LinkedIn and professional networks, spanning industries including tech, construction, marketing, and management consulting.
-Interviews ran between 45 and 75 minutes.
+Interviews ran between 45 and 75 minutes and were conducted in Swedish.

-Goffman's dramaturgical model divided the analysis.
+The analysis was structured around Erving Goffman's dramaturgical perspective.
 Frontstage describes moments visible to the audience: client pitches, stakeholder presentations, project reviews.
-Backstage covers preparation — team ideation, drafting, internal alignment, and everything that enables the frontstage performance without being visible in it.
+Backstage covers preparation — team ideation, drafting, internal alignment, everything that enables the frontstage performance without appearing in it.

 This distinction proved immediately generative.
-As soon as we introduced the frontstage/backstage language in interviews, participants naturally mapped their own AI use onto it — and the pattern was consistent: AI belonged backstage.
+As soon as we introduced the frontstage/backstage language in interviews, participants naturally mapped their own AI use onto it — and the pattern was consistent across every participant: AI lived backstage.

 Interview structure